 Cost and Benefits

 The two options we are proposing meet all of our requirements and in the end have largely similar strengths and weaknesses.
 They also take into consideration all that was learned through the interviews and the survey.
-Both of the options are cheap, deliverable in a semester, produce high quality digitized product, preserve the physical copies, allow online access, and create an internship opportunity.
+Both of the options are cheap, deliverable in a semester, produce an accessible and searchable digitized project, preserve the physical copies, allow online access, and create an internship opportunity for a graduate student looking for project management experience.
 The reasoning behind proposing the two options has a lot to do with the politics surrounding the OAH and how its archival materials are handled.
-The largest cost to the OAH relates to political capital.
-The two options we are proposing require the organization to make a choice and possibly burn bridges with Brenda Burk, IUPUI archivist and archivist of the OAH.
-From our feedback meeting with Michael Regoli and Kathy Finley they made it clear that the goal of any solution “was to get the project completed with the most benefits.”
-With this in mind it is clear that if the OAH is willing to expend some political capitol then the first option of creating an internship through the Indiana University Digital Library Program is the best option.
+The largest cost to the OAH is that of political capital.
+The two options we are proposing require the organization to make a choice between using services offered by Brenda Burk, IUPUI archivist and archivist of the OAH, with whom the OAH has trusted their archives since the 1990s but who also has not been proactive in digitization initiatives and who has not updated their online archival presence since 2003, and the IU Digital Library Program, which offers quick, high-quality work which creates accessibility to a large portion of the academic population through IU ScholarWorks.
+This choice is a difficult one, as the OAH would like to preserve a good relationship with IUPUI, but also believes that the DLP option provides more benefits, potentially at the cost of alienating their archivist.
+From our feedback meeting with Michael Regoli and Kathy Finley it was made clear that the goal of any solution “was to get the project completed with the most benefits.”
+With this in mind it is apparent that if the OAH is willing to expend some political capitol then the first option of creating an internship through the Indiana University Digital Library Program is the best option.
 If the OAH feels that the political cost of distancing the project from Brenda Burk is too high then the second option of creating an internship through IUPUI is how the organization should advance the project.

+It should be noted that, since our investigation into this problem began, the OAH has discovered that it has not been providing enough financial support for the IUPUI archives.
+They are happy with the services the archives provide for their physical materials and are proposing a yearly $2,000 gift to support the work of the archives.
+They have no ill for the archives; our interview with them indicates that they simply want the best option for the digitization of the OAH Newsletter, and they feel that the Digital Library Program offers a solution that is beneficial for their office, members, the general public, and creates less work for Brenda and her staff while delivering a digitized product which can be added to the archives.
+Yet the final decision needs to be made carefully by OAH staff, ideally after examining and discussing their relationship with the IUPUI archives.

 Whichever way the OAH decides to go the new system will come at little to no financial, staffing, and resource cost.
 The new system will meet the needs of preserving the institutional history of the OAH while providing digital access.
 This digital access is another member benefit the OAH can highlight to current and prospective members.
-The open access nature of the digitization of the newsletter could lead to new members being generated as it creates a free way to look at what OAH does.
+The open access nature of the digitization of the Newsletter could lead to new members being generated as it creates a free way to see more about the OAH.

 See cost benefit analysis diagram appendix figure 9.